kuzudb/explorer/README.md

 #### Buffer pool size

-By default, Kùzu Explorer is launched with a maximum buffer pool size of 80% of the available memory.
-If you want to launch Kùzu Explorer with a different buffer pool size, you can do so by setting the `KUZU_BUFFER_POOL_SIZE` environment variable to the desired value in bytes as follows.
+By default, Kuzu Explorer is launched with a maximum buffer pool size of 80% of the available memory.
+If you want to launch Kuzu Explorer with a different buffer pool size, you can do so by setting the `KUZU_BUFFER_POOL_SIZE` environment variable to the desired value in bytes as follows.

-For example, to launch Kùzu Explorer with a buffer pool size of 1GB, you can run the following command.
+For example, to launch Kuzu Explorer with a buffer pool size of 1GB, you can run the following command.

 ```bash
 docker run -p 8000:8000 \